UnfoldLDM: Degradation-Aware Unfolding with Iterative Latent Diffusion Priors for Blind Image Restoration: Experiment

 \subsection{Further Analysis and Applications}

-\textbf{Importance of combining DUNs with priors}.
-We design a baseline in which DR‑LDM encodes only the low‑quality input as the prior to guide UnfoldLDM.
-As shown in~\cref{table:ParaAnalysis}, this configuration is highly sensitive to the prior vector length $C^1_P$ and tends to be unstable, as priors derived solely from degraded inputs are easily corrupted by artifacts.
-This highlights the essence of our framework: \uline{the interaction between the diffusion prior and the unfolding architecture is bidirectional}.
-While the latent prior provides degradation‑aware guidance to enhance DUN‑based restoration, the DUN’s coarse‑to‑fine optimization produces cleaner intermediate representations that, in turn, refine DR‑LDM’s prior learning.
-This mutual reinforcement allows UnfoldLDM to achieve accurate and efficient restoration across diverse degradation types.
+\textbf{Importance of combining DUNs with priors.} We design a baseline in which DR-LDM encodes only the low-quality input $\mathbf{y}$ as the prior to guide UnfoldLDM.
+As shown in \cref{table:ParaAnalysis} (vector length $C_p^1$), this configuration is highly sensitive to the prior vector length and yields substantially inferior results, as priors derived solely from degraded inputs are corrupted by spatially correlated artifacts (\cref{fig:EffectDR-LDM}).
+In contrast, when DR-LDM receives the MGDA-refined estimates $\hat{\mathbf{x}}_k$ and $\tilde{\mathbf{x}}_k$, the stage-wise visualization in \cref{fig:stagewise,fig:VisualizationStage} reveals that the unfolding architecture produces progressively cleaner intermediate estimates across stages, which in turn enable DR-LDM to generate increasingly reliable priors.
+This bidirectional reinforcement, where the prior guides DUN-based restoration and the DUN refines prior generation, is the key to our framework's effectiveness.

+\textbf{Computational efficiency and lightweight variant.} \cref{table:efficiency} reports a comprehensive efficiency comparison including parameters, FLOPs, GPU memory, training time, and inference time, along with both distortion and perceptual quality metrics.
+Our base model (UnfoldLDM) achieves +0.39~dB higher PSNR and substantially better perceptual scores (FID~\cite{heusel2017gans} 10.65 vs.\ 13.26, MANIQA~\cite{yang2022maniqa} 0.487 vs.\ 0.455) compared to Reti-Diff, while training 40\% faster (18.59h vs.\ 30.89h) and running at comparable inference speed.
+When the degradation type is known, we further propose UnfoldLDM-l, a lightweight variant that fixes the MGDA degradation model using Retinex theory and adopts reduced configurations ($K{=}2$, $C_p{=}16$, quarter-channel DR-LDM and OCFormer).
+UnfoldLDM-l achieves +0.65~dB higher PSNR than CIDNet with 44\% fewer parameters and 72\% fewer FLOPs, while also delivering better perceptual quality (FID 15.03 vs.\ 18.60), confirming the scalability of our framework from full-capacity degradation-invariant models to compact task-specific ones.

 \textbf{User study}.
-We assess the perceptual quality across low-light (\textit{L-v1} and \textit{L-v2}), underwater (\textit{UIEB}), and backlit (\textit{BAID}) image enhancement tasks.
-Twelve participants rated each enhanced image on a five‑point scale (1 = worst, 5 = best) based on noise/artifacts, structural preservation, and color fidelity.
+We assess the perceptual quality across low-light (\textit{L-v1} and \textit{L-v2}), underwater (\textit{UIEB}), and backlit (\textit{BAID}) enhancement tasks.
+Twelve participants with experience in image quality assessment rated each enhanced image on a five‑point scale (1 = worst, 5 = best) based on noise/artifacts, structural preservation, and color fidelity.
 Each degraded image and its enhanced version were displayed side‑by‑side in randomized order.
-As shown in~\cref{table:UserStudy}, our method receives the highest average scores, demonstrating superior perceptual quality.
+As shown in~\cref{table:UserStudy}, UnfoldLDM receives the highest average scores, demonstrating superior perceptual quality.